 Both positions are highly interdisciplinary graduate projects that will combine modeling, ecosystem forecasting, and data-intensive analytical approaches from ecology, computer science, and social science.

 We seek conscientious and energetic students with strong quantitative and computing skills who can work independently in a collaborative environment.
 To learn more about what we do, please visit our lab website: http://epics.frec.vt.edu.
 Students are also encouraged to apply to be a fellow in Virginia Tech’s Interfaces of Global Change graduate program (http://globalchange.vt.edu) and interact with other students in the Virginia Water Research Center (http://www.vwrrc.vt.edu) and Center for Environmental Applications of Remote Sensing (http://www.cears.cnre.vt.edu) that is housed within our department.
 Virginia Tech, as Virginia’s leading research and land grant institution, has a strong interdisciplinary focus on the environment and natural sciences, and is located in scenic southwestern Virginia.

-Interested students should send an email letter of inquiry containing an overview of your research interests, your C.V., an unofficial transcript, a list of past research experiences and mentors, and GRE scores (if available) to firstname.lastname@example.org).
-Please feel free to contact me, Dr. R. Quinn Thomas, with questions about the application process, the graduate process, or potential research questions.
+The student positions will be funded on a combination of research and teaching assistantships, which include a competitive stipend, tuition waiver, and health insurance benefits.
+Interested students should send an email letter of inquiry containing an overview of your research interests, your C.V., an unofficial transcript, a list of past research experiences and mentors, and GRE scores (if available) to Quinn Thomas (firstname.lastname@example.org).
+Please feel free to contact me with questions about the application process, graduate school at Virginia Tech, or potential research ideas.